Category Archives: Project: Enfield Himalayan

 Oil consumption was zero up to a pre-emptive oil change at 3000 miles.
 Straight 50W Moroccan was all they had (a bit thicker; better for hot weather) and I had the feeling consumption increased briefly after that, maybe 200ml in 2000 miles, but then it stopped.

 The gearbox is a lot less clunky than some.
-Originally, I thought first gear would be too tall off road (a common complaint) but, helped by the low-down torque, it’s well matched to the Himalayan’s modest trail biking abilities which are governed mainly by its weight.
+Originally, I thought first gear would be too tall off road (a common complaint I have) but, helped by the low-down torque, it’s well matched to the Himalayan’s modest trail biking abilities which are governed mainly by its weight.
 One time in deep soft sand, the gearing was too tall to move the bike forward – the chain jumped on the front sprocket instead (see below).
-You can change up without, but I can’t break the habit of using the clutch when changing gear.

 The chain had a hard time in Morocco: conditions too gritty to lube most of the time.
 On longer road stretches I hand-lubed with a toothbrush from small bottle of Tutoro oil.
 As a result I adjusted it three times in 4000 miles – more than normal, even for a stock chain.
 Again, you have to assume the stock chain was chosen for its price, not quality, but with a bit more care and lube it should last 8000 miles.